List of songs written by Kim Hee-chul

 Kim Hee-chul (born July 10, 1983), better known by the mononym Heechul, is a South Korean singer, songwriter, presenter, and actor.
-He is a member of South Korean boy band Super Junior and has further participated in its subgroup, Super Junior-T as well as project group Universe Cowards with Min Kyung-hoon.
+He is a member of the South Korean boy band Super Junior and has further participated in its subgroup, Super Junior-T, as well as the project group Universe Cowards with Min Kyung-hoon.
 He is also a former member of Kim Heechul & Kim Jungmo.